 DECLARATIONS OF INTERESTS

-The minutes of the meeting held 0n 22 March 2019 were confirmed as a true record and signed by the Chair.
+The minutes from the meeting held on 7 October 2016 were agreed as a true record and were signed by the Chair.

 Report of the Chief Fire Officer

 Wayne Bowcock, Deputy Chief Fire Officer at NFRS updated Members on the trial collaboration with East Midlands Ambulance Service (EMAS) on the implementation of an Emergency First Responder (EFR) Scheme at Carlton, Edwinstowe and Worksop fire stations.